 3) Sustainability Plan.

 Each year in the third week of May, the City hosts Public Works Awareness Week where school children and adults are invited to tour our Municipal Service Center as we celebrate American Public Works Association - National Public Works Week.
 The American Public Works Association (APWA) offers a national designation that formally recognizes agencies for utilizing model procedures and best management practices.
 The City is proud to be an active member and supporter of the local APWA Ventura County Chapter.

 Programs and Services

-The Public Works Department is maintaining all city programs and services.
-However, please note that the Civic Arts Plaza/City Hall, Municipal Service Center, and the Hill Canyon Treatment Plant are closed to the public.
-Appointments with staff are available upon request.
+Public Works Department programs and services are available online and in person.
+The Civic Arts Plaza/City Hall, Municipal Service Center, and the Hill Canyon Treatment Plant are open.
 The Thousand Oaks Transportation Center is open.
 If you have questions about planning or building permits, please visit the Community Development Department Virtual Counter.

 Sustainability Programs and Transit

 The City offers several Environmental and Sustainability Programs for the residential and business community.
 To learn more, visit: www.toaks.org/gogreen or contact: firstname.lastname@example.org.
 The Public Works Department also coordinates Construction and Demolition Recycling Permits.
 The City offers fixed bus route and Dial-A-Ride Transit Services.
 To learn more, please contact: email@example.com or call the following for bus and DAR services: Bus: (805) 375-5473 | Dial-A-Ride: (805) 375-5467.

 Please click here for engineering and support.
 For information on all Public Works Engineering Forms and Templates, please visit Engineering Services, Development Forms Index, or Road Design and Construction Standards.